Community of Grace resident Gilberto poses outside his home.

 Just about everywhere in this country, and especially in California, and especially in the Bay Area, homelessness is on the rise.
 The most visible signs of this are the clusters of tents and RVs that seem to spring up everywhere there’s a little stretch of unclaimed land.
 They get covered a lot, but usually only when there’s a fire, or an eviction – some kind of crisis that throws the people who live there into conflict with city officials.
 But there are a lot of people living their day to day lives in those tents and RVs.
 There are a lot of people trying to figure out how to get their needs met, under very trying circumstances.
 Our long-form reporter, Lucy Kang, spent more than two months visiting, recording interviews, and learning the rhythms of daily life at one place called the Community of Grace: the rules they live by, how it enforces them, how people wound up there, and where they hope to get to in the future.

-Click here to find a link to an excerpted audio journal from Markaya, a Community of Grace resident and an interview with Dr. Aislinn Bird about addiction support services available to people experiencing homelessness.
+Click on these links for an excerpted audio journal from Markaya, a Community of Grace resident and an interview with Dr. Aislinn Bird about addiction support services available to people experiencing homelessness.

 “This is the Community of Grace.” – Maria Fuentes, resident